-Mistakes are a fact of life.
-However, some mistakes have heavy consequences, which we must face.
-When filing your yearly income tax returns, ensuring you provide details of all your income, deductions and investments, is the best way to prevent getting notices from the Income Tax Department.
-However, sometimes we miss details, not with malicious intent, but perhaps mistakenly.
-But the government does not differentiate between your intent for the mismatch of information or mistakes in your tax return and will require you to respond to the notices issued u/s 139(9), asking for proof/justification for the mistake/mismatch.
-Failure to respond to the notices issued, the ITD can levy heavy penalties.
+When filing your yearly income tax returns, it is important to ensure that you provide details of all your income, deductions and investments.
+If the Income Tax Department finds any mismatch of information or mistakes in your tax return, it will send you a notice u/s 139(9), asking for proof/justification for the mistake/mismatch.
+Failure to respond to the notices issued, the ITD can levy heavy penalties on you.

 A tax return is termed defective if it has not been filed with all the necessary information or documents as required under law.
 If your return is found defective, then I-T department will send you a defective return notice under section 139(9) of the Income Tax Act.
 You will get 15 days of time from the date of receiving the notice to rectify the defect in your return.

 A defective return notice is generally sent to the assessee if he fails to furnish some necessary information or documents with the tax return due to which an Assessing Officer cannot verify tax filers income and deduction claims.
 E.g. Not filing Form 10E in support of your claim or relief u/s 89.

 There are several reasons due to which your ITR can be considered defective and the I-T department can send you a defective return notice under section 139(9):

 |General||Manufacturing Account, Trading Account,|

 Profit & Loss Account or the Income and Expense Account and the Balance Sheet

 |Proprietary concern||The person account of the proprietor|

 |partner of a firm||personal account in the firm|